 Tyre damage can take on various forms, including punctures, crashes, sidewall crack, uneven tread wear, and explosions.
 Unfortunately, most of these types of damage are not reparable and require a replacement of the tyre.
 Fortunately, checking for tyre damage is relatively easy – a quick look at your tyres should indicate the most glaring issues.

-When tyres have considerably less air in them, it’s likely due to a puncture, which can also be specified while driving by sudden changes in managing or uneven steering heaviness.
+When tyres have considerably less air in them, it’s likely due to a puncture, which can also be specified while driving by sudden changes in handling or uneven steering heaviness.
 However, an extreme incident known as a tyre explosion will first be audible as a loud explosion-like noise, then the car’s steering and handling qualities will abruptly alter.

 1. Punctures